 Skilled hunters, Dachshunds require space to burn off energy.
 Be sure to make time for daily walks with your Dachshund, or you won’t hear the end of it.

 If you’re looking for a laugh, look no further than the Boston Terrier.
-This dog is known for its lively, comical side, though its large personality can often err on the side of stubbornness.
+The Boston Terrier breed is known for its lively, comical side, though its large personality can often err on the side of stubbornness.

 Boston Terriers are highly intelligent and despise instruction.
 But stick by his side and train with patience, and you’re sure to feel the rewards.